RickyVaughn2/node-red-mysql-r2/README.md

 # mysql-r2

 The `mysql-r2` Node-RED node allows you to execute SQL queries against a MySQL database.
-It accepts the host, database name, username, password, and SQL query as inputs, and outputs the query result set.
+It accepts the host, port, database name, username, password, and SQL query as inputs, and outputs the query result set.
 The node can also be configured to use connection pooling to manage multiple connections to the database.

 ## Prerequisites